-Mark Honeywell is Head of the Charities & Social Enterprise and Education teams at Lupton Fawcett.
+Mark is a partner and head of the charities and education teams at Lupton Fawcett.

-Mark is a member of the Charity Law Association and is recognised by Legal 500 as a “Next Generation Partner” for charity law in Yorkshire and the Humber.
+Mark is a member of the Charity Law Association and the Ecclesiastical Law Society and is recognised as a “Next Generation Partner” by Legal 500 for his charities work in Yorkshire and the Humber.

 Away from work, Mark is a keen, if unsuccessful, cricketer and whenever time allows enjoys nothing better than a day at Headingley.